 Last night Kevin Sheedy was finally announced as a legend of the AFL.
 It’s hard to imagine anyone more worthy than him.
-He’s had a continuous involvement with the game since the mid-sixties, when he began playing for Richmond.
+He’s had continuous involvement with the game since the mid-sixties when he began playing for Richmond.
 He was a battler who became a star, first in the back pocket, then as a ruck-rover.
-By the end of his playing career he was rated so highly that he was ultimately named in Richmond’s team of the century.
+By the end of his playing career, he was rated so highly that he was ultimately named in Richmond’s team of the century.

 That was only the start for Sheeds, and the much greater part of his football career lay ahead of him.

 In 1981, not long out of the game, he was appointed as coach of Essendon Football Club.
 Essendon was one of the great clubs of the league but had become conservative and mediocre.
 I remember because I sat in the stand most Saturdays and watched them take the field.
 There were some good wins in the seventies and promising moments, though nothing came of them.
 There were also some great players and some who came in young who were destined to become greats.

 Sheeds came at the right time.
 He was hungry and ambitious and full of ideas and energy.
 He was determined to shake up a club that had slumped into a stupor.
 It was a young team with a bunch of players who looked good on the outside but had yet to grasp the essential physical elements of the game.
 They played pretty, but not hard.